 A graph of chain diameter plotted against its corresponding axial stiffness is always handy for a mooring engineer, because anyone with an elementary understanding of structural mechanics would know that stiffness is essential in controlling displacements (vessel excursions or offsets).

 The one that jumps right out is, of course, the R3 grade studless chain as it falls free from its previous value.
-It’s good remember that the R3 has been with us longer than the newer grades, which are essentially out of the demand from vessels like the FLNG.
+It’s good to remember that the R3 has been with us longer than the newer grades, which are essentially out of the demand from larger vessels in harsher environments like the FLNG.
 Seriously, what just happened there?